High-dimensional Change-point Detection Using Generalized Homogeneity Metrics: High-dimensional change-point detection

 \end{theorem} Theorem \ref{theorem2} follows from Theorem \ref{theorem1} and the continuous mapping theorem.
-It is to be noted that the limiting null distribution is pivotal in nature and distribution free.
-Consequently the quantiles of the limiting distribution can be approximated via a large number of Monte Carlo simulations.
+Note that the limiting null distribution is pivotal in nature.
+Consequently, the quantiles of the limiting distribution can be approximated using a large number of Monte Carlo simulations.

-\begin{remark} {\rm Table \ref{table:sim_quantiles} below provides the simulated quantiles of the limiting distribution of $M_n$ (based on 2000 Monte Carlo replications) with $\{X_t\}_{t=1}^n$ generated from the $N(0, I_p)$ distribution with $n=500$ and $p=1000$. $Q_{\alpha}$ denotes the $100(1-\alpha)^{th}$ quantile of this distribution.
+\begin{remark} {\rm Table \ref{table:sim_quantiles} below provides the simulated quantiles of the limiting null distribution of $M_n$ based on 10,000 Monte Carlo replications with $\{X_t\}_{t=1}^n$ generated from the $N(0, \mathbf{I}_p)$ distribution with $n=1000$ and $p=1000$.

 } \end{remark}